Irreducible skew polynomials over domains: Abstract

 \section{Abstract}

-Let $S$ be a domain and $S[t;\sigma,\delta]$ a skew polynomial ring, where $\sigma$ is an injective endomorphism of $S$ and $\delta$ a left $\sigma$-derivation.
-We give criteria for skew polynomials $f\in S[t;\sigma,\delta]$ of degree less or equal to four to be irreducible and apply them to skew polynomials over polynomial rings, for instance quantized Weyl algebras and quantum planes.
-We also consider the skew polynomial $f(t)=t^m-a$.
+Let $S$ be a domain and $R=S[t;\sigma,\delta]$ a skew polynomial ring, where $\sigma$ is an injective endomorphism of $S$ and $\delta$ a left $\sigma$-derivation.
+We give criteria for skew polynomials $f\in R$ of degree less or equal to four to be irreducible.
+We apply them to low degree polynomials in quantized Weyl algebras and the quantum planes.
+We also consider $f(t)=t^m-a\in R$.